sedwardsmarsh/block-printing/README.md

     * a book or a laptop will also work

 ## guide:
+1. wash and dry the shirt you'll print on
 1. **carving**
     1. make a design
         * I recommend creating your design and then taking a picture of it and printing it.